Malcolm Hailey, 1st Baron Hailey: Personal life

-Malcolm Hailey married Andreina Alesandra Balzani in 1896.
+Hailey married Andreina Alesandra Balzani in 1896.

-Lord Hailey died at Putney on 1 June 1969 and his ashes were taken for burial in the family vault at Simla in India.
+Hailey died at Putney on 1 June 1969 and his ashes were taken for burial in the family vault at Simla in India.
 A memorial plaque to Hailey was unveiled in the west cloister of Westminster Abbey in 1971.
 With his death, the barony became extinct, as his only son and heir, Alan Hailey (1900–1943) had been killed without issue in the Middle East during the Second World War.